Frequently Asked Questions

 Do you take insurance?

-We do not work directly with insurance providers for a couple of very important reasons.
-We have found that practice members get more out of their care when they are able to decide what best fits their healthcare needs versus allowing that to be dictated by what insurance companies will cover.
-Not billing insurance also allows us to keep our prices affordable for families.
-Many of our practice members find their investment is the about same, or oftentimes less than what they would pay if we accepted insurance.
+We do not work directly with insurance providers.
+When we don’t bill insurance our practice members along with the doctor are able to decide what best fits their healthcare needs versus their care being dictated by what insurance companies will cover.
+Many of our practice members find their investment is the about same (or oftentimes less) than what they would pay if we accepted insurance, and that they are able to integrate chiropractic care into their healthy lifestyle versus being restricted to acute care or illness treatment.

 Although we specialize in pre and postnatal care we serve the entire family including men, children, and women that are not pregnant.